Introduction

 appropriate local native reference ecosystem (SERA 2021: 14).

-A close analysis of the early historical projects reveals that many of them did feature aspiration to recover ambitious levels of indigenous plant or animal species, or both, in some cases.
-Achieving conservation outcomes was another common aim.
-Scientific principles were utilised in many projects; innovative restoration techniques were developed and implemented.
+A close analysis of the Australian historical projects reveals that many of them did feature aspiration to recover ambitious levels of indigenous plant or animal species, and even both in some cases.
+Achieving conservation outcomes was another prominent objective.
+Botanical, ecological and other scientific principles were utilised in many projects.
+Innovative restoration techniques were developed.

 Rehabilitation